falchion10/macOS-Jailbreak/README.md

 ## 1a.
 Compiling & Using img4

-First, we will need to do two kernel patches, a trustcache patch, along with a file system mounting patch
+First, we will need to do two kernel patches, a trustcache patch, along with a file system read/write patch.

 You'll need to compile img4lib from source on your Mac machine as there are no currently available arm64 binaries: